dotnet/csharpstandard/standard/expressions.md

   - An inferred return type `X` exists for `E` in the context of the parameter list of `D` ([§11.6.3.12](expressions.md#116312-fixing)), and an identity conversion exists from `X` to the return type of `D`
   - Either `E` is non-async and `D` has a return type `Y` or `E` is async and  `D` has a return type `Task<Y>`, and one of the following holds:
     - The body of `E` is an expression that exactly matches `Y`
-    - The body of `E` is a statement block where every return statement returns an expression that exactly matches `Y`
+    - The body of `E` is a block where every return statement returns an expression that exactly matches `Y`

 #### 11.6.4.6 Better conversion target